Why New Product Testing Insights Are Essential for a Successful Launch

 Validate Your Idea Before Investing in Development

-Market research can help catch flawed concepts early on before you’ve invested significant time and money in something that isn’t viable in the market.
+New product concept testing early in the development process can help catch flawed concepts early on before you’ve invested significant time and money in something that isn’t viable in the market.
 As an example, a client recently came to The DRG with an idea for a new product they were considering.
-Unfortunately, after some qualitative research, we learned that there just wasn’t much interest in the idea and consumers did not see value in using the product.
+Unfortunately, after some qualitative testing, we learned that there just wasn’t much interest in the idea and consumers did not see value in using the product.
 This probably wasn’t the result our client wanted, but our findings were well received because the client learned how the market felt before proceeding with full development.
-In addition, the product development research identified a few features that were of interest to participants, so the client was able to redesign the product focusing on these features.
+In addition, we identified a few features that were of interest to participants, so the client was able to redesign the product focusing on these features.

 Remember to engage potential buyers early in the product development process.
 Sure, you may have limited resources and a crunched timeline.
 However, taking a step back to get customer input, even if it’s simply a few interviews or a couple of exploratory focus groups, is well worth the investment and will help prevent becoming another statistic in the list of failed new product launches.